Vnay12/Java-DSA/CheatSheet.md

-⁡⁢⁣⁢Note⁡: For primitive Datatype value itself is copy and another object of value is created
+Note: For primitive Datatype value itself is copy and another object of value is created

 x -->      10